-i) Following the disciplinary hearing, the presiding judge or panel of judges shall prepare a report and recommendation of appropriate remedy and/or sanction as provided in L.R.
-705.1.h for en bane consideration by the District Judges of the Court.Disciplinary and Admissions Committee.
-The District Judges will review the report and recommendation and determine any Disciplinary and Admissions Committee shall then recommend final action on the disciplinary matter for consideration by the Court.
-The Court will determine final action in the matter.
-The, and the Chief Judge will then issue anyan appropriate order on behalf of the District JudgesCourt.

-ii) If no hearing is held, the Disciplinary and Admissions Committee shall recommend an appropriate remedy and/or sanction to the Court, as provided in L.R.
+- i) Following the disciplinary hearing, the presiding judge or panel of judges shall prepare a report and recommendation of appropriate remedy and/or sanction as provided in L.R.
+705.1.h for consideration by the Disciplinary and Admissions Committee.
+The Disciplinary and Admissions Committee shall then recommend final action on the disciplinary matter for consideration by the Court.
+The Court will determine final action in the matter, and the Chief Judge will issue an appropriate order on behalf of the Court. - ii) If no hearing is held, the Disciplinary and Admissions Committee shall recommend an appropriate remedy and/or sanction to the Court, as provided in L.R.
 705.1.h.
 The Court will review the Committee's recommendation and determine final action in the matter.
 The Chief Judge will then issue an appropriate order on behalf of the Court.